-Why is it that when I talk about my readers being “the cream of the crop,” “terrific,” “intelligent,” etc. these people assume I’m not talking about them, but if I say “if you meet this terribly narrow condition [which they don’t], you must be stupid” they assume I must be talking about them personally?
+Why Is It that when I talk about my readers being “the cream of the crop,” “terrific,” “intelligent,” etc. these people assume I’m not talking about them, but if I say “if you meet this terribly narrow condition [which they don’t], you must be stupid” they assume I must be talking about them personally?
 Perhaps people are getting convinced that they need to be “victims.”
 Perhaps they’re …well… stupid.
 I don’t know.

 I wonder if the people who complain about your ads go through Time, Newsweek, Martha Stewart Living, Sports Illustrated, or Reader’s Digest with the same vigilance?
 If I dropped subscriptions to magazines that carried ads that I found distasteful, I’d just be reading the backs of cereal boxes.
-(Only the right cereal boxes of course.)”
+(Only the right cereal boxes of course.)

 That’s what I meant when I said email makes it too easy to complain.
 Why not hit “reply” and complain to the messenger rather than take ALL THAT TIME to click through to the site, find the advertiser’s contact address, and complain to them?

 Why shouldn’t I let advertisers let their attitudes and policies shine through so you can make your own decision as to whether you want to do business with them?
 Several asked if I would accept an ad that identifies themselves as, say, “your source for kosher foods”?
 Of course!
 “Your atheist book source”?
 Yep.

 When I took on the Archdiocese of Vancouver for smiling at the murder of an abortion doctor, some readers called me “anti-Christian.”
 When I wrote about feng shui, several called me “anti-Christian” — and one proclaimed I was going to hell.
 (And when I responded to that with my Get Out of Hell Free cards, I was told that I was “making fun of Christians”.)

 I don’t personally think such “affiliation” tags are productive in advertising, but the advertiser didn’t ask me about it.
 However, if you think an advertiser deserves ridicule for identifying themselves as “Christian” (or “atheist” or “kosher”) fine!
 Go at them!
 At them, not me — I didn’t write the ad.

 Details about the Premium upgrades is included in every issue anyway, so I didn’t really see the point in flogging upgrades in this space at this time.
 Too, as Vicki in Illinois pointed out, had I done so people would have complained — “since the word ‘Premium’ implies that this subscription is superior to all other subscriptions.”
 Well, Vicki, that is true…! 🙂